Child and Family Connections (CFC)

 - What is the mission of Early Intervention?
 To identify all children from birth to age three who are exhibiting delays or are at risk of developing delays in the emergence of developmental skills.
 To ensure that all eligible children and their families receive appropriate support to optimize functional skills and enhance social competence.

 - How does a child become eligible for Early Intervention services?
-Children must be experiencing developmental delays in one or more of the following areas: cognitive, physical, (including vision and hearing), language, speech and psycho-social development and/or self-help skills.
+Children must be experiencing developmental delays in one or more of the following areas: cognitive, physical, (including vision and hearing), communication, social/emotional development, and/or adaptive development.
 Children may also be eligible due to diagnosed physical or mental conditions (such as cerebral palsy or Down syndrome) or certain family circumstances that put them at risk of having substantial delays.
 What is a natural environment?
 This refers to family-centered settings in which a therapist provides services to a child.

 - Why is it important for the child’s caregiver to participate in the therapy sessions?
 Early Intervention is designed to help families help their children grow and develop through their daily routines.
 Parents and other caregivers have the opportunity to interact with their children throughout their day, so they can be given strategies by their therapists to use to help their children make developmental gains.